Manipur: Security forces apprehended active cadre of KYKL

-Imphal: Taking a closed vigil along the Manipur-Myanmar border Assam Rifles and Manipur police claimed to have apprehended an individual stated to be the active cadre of the proscribed Kanglei Yaol Kan-na Lup, (KYKL) on Saturday.
+Imphal: Taking a closed vigil along the Manipur-Myanmar border Assam Rifles and Manipur policeclaimed to have apprehended an individual stated to be the active cadre of the proscribed Kanglei Yaol Kan-na Lup, (KYKL) on Saturday.

 Officials said that, a teenage who was trying to recruit by the oufit was also able to apprehended by the security forces in that joint operation.